 Wearing non-supportive footwear on hard, flat surfaces puts abnormal strain on the plantar fascia and can also lead to plantar fasciitis.
 This is particularly evident when one’s job requires long hours on the feet.
 Obesity may also contribute to plantar fasciitis.

 The symptoms of plantar fasciitis are:

 People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they’ve been sitting for long periods of time.
-After a few minutes of walking the pain decreases, because walking stretches the fascia.
-For some people the pain subsides but returns after spending long periods of time on their feet.
+After a few minutes of walking, the pain decreases.
+This is because walking stretches the fascia.
+For some people, the pain subsides but returns after spending long periods of time on their feet.

 Treatment of plantar fasciitis begins with first-line strategies, which you can begin at home:

 If you still have pain after several weeks, see a foot and ankle doctor at Weil Foot & Ankle Institute, who may add one or more of these treatment routines:

 Although most patients with plantar fasciitis respond to non-surgical treatment, a small percentage of patients may require surgery.
 If, after several months of non-surgical treatment, you continue to have heel pain, surgery will be considered.
 Your foot and ankle surgeon will discuss the surgical options with you and determine which approach would be most beneficial for you.

 No matter what kind of treatment you undergo for plantar fasciitis, the underlying causes that led to this condition may remain.
 Therefore, you will need to continue with preventive measures.
 Wearing supportive shoes, stretching, and using custom orthotic devices are the mainstay of long-term treatment for plantar fasciitis.